-The retail industry is on a journey toward sustainability that’s being driven by the sector’s most important agents of change: consumers.
-In fact, 60% of consumers rank sustainable practices as an important buying factor, spurring retailers to ask: Are we on a sustainable path?
+The retail and ecommerce industry is on a journey toward sustainability that’s being driven by the sector’s most important agents of change: consumers.
+In fact, 60% of shoppers rank sustainable practices as an important buying factor, spurring brands to ask: Are we on a sustainable path?
 Are we doing our part to reduce our environmental impact?
-Are we helping our customers offset their impact by lowering their own carbon footprints?
+Are we helping our shoppers offset their impact by lowering their own carbon footprints?

-More and more retailers have begun implementing planet-positive initiatives that align with consumer preferences.
+More and more brands have begun implementing planet-positive initiatives that align with shopper preferences.
 Some examples include utilizing packaging made from recycled materials, moving toward renewable energy sources, and adopting reusable bags and digital receipts.
-Every green practice makes a difference, and retailers have the power to raise the bar in every corner of their business – including how products get delivered to their environmentally conscious customers.
+Every green practice makes a difference, and brands have the power to raise the bar in every corner of their business – including how products get delivered to their environmentally conscious shoppers.

-If you’re wondering whether your third-party logistics and fulfillment partner shares your focus on sustainability, or what your company can do to ensure more sustainable last-mile deliveries, here’s a primer on where to begin:
+If you’re wondering whether your third-party logistics and fulfillment partner shares your focus on sustainability, or what your company can do to ensure a sustainable last mile delivery, here’s a primer on where to begin.

-Your company’s last-mile delivery can have a big impact on sustainability.
+Your company’s last mile delivery can have a big impact on sustainability.
 When partnering with a carrier, their measurements of efficiency and emissions can sway your goals in a positive or negative way.
 Look to a provider’s fleet for answers.
 Have they adopted the use of electric vehicles?
 Or are they powering their fleet with alternative fuels?
-If they aren’t, are there other measures being taken to offset their emissions?
+If they aren’t, are there other measures being taken to sequester or offset their emissions?

-Changes are already afoot in the freight and last-mile delivery industries in the form of all-electric big rigs, semi-trucks, box trucks and delivery vans.
-Retailers can show support for these changes and encourage the industry to continue down a more sustainable road by working with logistics partners that are electrifying their fleets.
-Last-mile carriers in particular are uniquely positioned to deliver goods and easily return all-electric vehicles to a central depot for charging at day’s end.
+Changes are already afoot in the freight and last mile delivery industries in the form of all-electric big rigs, semi-trucks, box trucks and delivery vans.
+Brands can show support for these changes and encourage the industry to continue down a more sustainable road by working with logistics partners that are electrifying their fleets.
+Last mile carriers in particular are uniquely positioned to deliver goods and easily return all-electric vehicles to a central depot for charging at day’s end.

-Did you know that, at least in the United States, the majority of freight moves less than 250 miles between its origin and destination?
-One way retailers can reduce their environmental impact is by making use of their logistics partner’s distribution network.
+Did you know that in the United States, the majority of freight moves less than 250 miles between its origin and destination?
+One way brands can reduce their environmental impact is by making use of their logistics partner’s distribution network.

-These hub-and-spoke networks allow retailers to store goods in interconnected, centralized locations so their products aren’t traveling further than they need to – or wasting unnecessary energy.
-This is critically important for your brand and customers in terms of speed, efficiency and reducing your carbon footprint.
+These hub-and-spoke networks allow brands to store goods in interconnected, centralized locations so their products aren’t traveling further than they need to – or wasting unnecessary energy.
+This is critically important for your brand and shoppers in terms of speed, efficiency and reducing your carbon footprint.

 Circular supply chains are shifting the way goods are produced in a way that’s benefitting both Planet Earth and bottom lines.
-As material costs soar and consumers seek out brands invested in a cleaner future, retailers are employing recycling, reuse and remanufacturing of products and materials.
+As material costs soar and shoppers seek out brands invested in a cleaner future, brands are employing recycling, reuse and remanufacturing of products and materials.
 Doing so creates a circular system aimed at cutting down on waste, pollution and carbon emissions.

 In its most basic form, this closed-loop system in logistics comes down to using recyclable packaging or packaging made from recycled materials, but it could also mean repairing, reusing, or donating unsellable returned products.